Workflow scheduler/cron#

 • In order to disperse the load, the workflows will be run at a random second of the selected minute.
 This means that even though some versions of Crontab format support seconds in expressions, Semaphore 2.0 will ignore them.

-• Scheduled workflow runs will not be started in the first 60 seconds (this can span across two differently numbered minutes) after the schedule is created, to avoid inconsistencies due to minute precision of Crontab expressions.
+• Scheduled workflow runs will not be started in the first 60 seconds (this can span across two differently numbered minutes) after the task is created, to avoid inconsistencies due to minute precision of Crontab expressions.

 • In rare cases when there is an issue with scheduling workflows the Semaphore will retry to initiate the workflow every ten seconds for the following 15 minutes.